ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 </div>
 <p></p>

-- The eye of Netdata should now be removing the blindfolds and the fog should be clearing on your deployments
+- The eye of Netdata should now be removing the blindfolds and the fog should be clearing on your infrastructure

 ### Conclusion